 Even a well-known, most respected politician was an ace athlete who contributed the wins for his team.
 Biden, who played wide receiver and halfback at Delaware’s Archmere Academy, was a top scorer on the private Catholic school’s unbeaten football team during his senior year in 1960.
 Teammate Michae Fay even described Joe Biden as the primary pass catcher.
 For a skinny figured lad like him, his former coach E. John Walsh, complimented him as one of the best pass receivers he ever had in 16 years of coaching.

 Biden has previously run for president twice.
 According to Britannica, he suspended his campaign in 1988 due to plagiarism charges leveled against British Labour Party leader Neil Kinnock.
 In 2008, his campaign never gained traction, and he dropped out after finishing fifth in the Iowa Democratic Caucus.

-Joe Biden is a man of compassion and is an inspiration to many for starting from the bottom to the top.
-There is even hospital staff who see him as an example, like those who work as janitors under Cleaning Services Insurance can be nurses in the future under the same building.
+Joe Biden is a man of compassion, and is an inspiration to many for starting from the bottom to the top.
+There are even hospital staff who see him as an example, like those who work as janitors under Cleaning Services Insurance can be nurses in the future under the same building.